How To Keep Your Child Safe From The Delta Variant

 But even if space and bathrooms are limited, there are proven ways to reduce the risks of transmission.

-COVID-19 is primarily transmitted through the air, so Pierre notes that "respiratory hygiene is your number one priority."
+COVID-19 is primarily transmitted through the air, so Pierre notes that "respiratory hygiene is your No. 1 priority."

 If indoor space is shared with a sick person, everyone in the house should wear masks as much as possible, says Gandhi.
 This means at all times, except when eating, drinking and sleeping.
 For the sick person, this reduces the amount of virus they exhale into the air, and for others in the household, it limits the amount of virus they breathe in.